tscholze/tscholze.github.com/README.md

 tscholze.github.io
 ======

-This ist just my basic Github page.
+This ist just my [personal Github page](https://tscholze.github.com).
 It contains links to all my public social profiles.
 Have a nice day.

 -- Tobias